 To make white flour, the bran and germ are removed from the wheat kernel.
 But these are also the most nutrient-rich parts!
 For instance, bran is jam-packed with fiber, a “good” carb that regulates blood sugar.
 It works by slowing the breakdown of starch into glucose, a crucial step in preventing intense spikes.
 This can significantly reduce the risk for type 2 diabetes, especially if you’re already pre-diabetic.
 It also lowers the risk of heart disease by improving blood cholesterol.3

 However, when white flour is made, all of these benefits leave with the bran.
 It explains why the rise in consumption has such a strong link to the rise in type 2 diabetes.4

 2. Contains Less Antioxidants

 Antioxidant content also takes a nosedive.
 The bran and germ have powerful compounds like ferulic acid, caffeic acid, and phytic acid.
 Even antioxidants like vitamin E and selenium are found in the germ.

 Most of this is removed when making white flour!
 Antioxidants have the ability to find and kill free radicals that cause cell damage.
 They can also control levels of oxidative stress, a crucial factor of chronic disease.5

 While manufacturers can add nutrients to flour, it’s never as good as the real thing.
 What’s worse is that many nutrients are destroyed by heat.
-For example, 30 percent of vitamin E is lost
+For example, 30 percent of vitamin E is lost in bread making.6